DushyanthJyothi/bash-logger/README.md

 3) use the following functions to log:

-  __log_start
+  log_start

-  __log "This is DEFAULT log message"
+  log "This is DEFAULT log message"

-  __logt "This is TRACE log message: finer-grained informational events than the DEBUG."
+  log_trace "This is TRACE log message: finer-grained informational events than the DEBUG."

-  __logd "This is DEBUG log message: fine-grained informational events that are most useful to debug an application."
+  log_debug "This is DEBUG log message: fine-grained informational events that are most useful to debug an application."

-  __logi "This is INFO log message: informational messages that highlight the progress of the application at coarse-grained level."
+  log_info "This is INFO log message: informational messages that highlight the progress of the application at coarse-grai"

-  __logw "This is WARN log message: designates potentially harmful situations."
+  log_warn "This is WARN log message: designates potentially harmful situations."

-  __loge "This is ERROR log message: error events that might still allow the application to continue running."
+  log_error "This is ERROR log message: error events that might still allow the application to continue running."

-  __logf "This is FATAL log message: very severe error events that will presumably lead the application to abort."
+  log_fatal "This is FATAL log message: very severe error events that will presumably lead the application to abort."

-  __log_finish
+  log_finish

 4) execute: ./test.sh >test.stdout 2>test.stderr

-# Output
+# output

-24-07-2019 21:16:02 [test.sh:do_something:line:31] INFO - STARTED
+21-05-2021 00:49:58 - test.sh:main:18 - #-- STARTED MAIN --#

+21-05-2021 00:49:58 - test.sh:do_something:32 - #-- STARTED DO_SOMETHING --#
-24-07-2019 21:16:02 [test.sh:do_something:line:33] INFO - This is DEFAULT log message
+21-05-2021 00:50:18 - test.sh:do_something:34 - This is DEFAULT log message

-24-07-2019 21:16:02 [test.sh:do_something:line:35] TRACE - This is TRACE log message: finer-grained informational events than the DEBUG.
+21-05-2021 00:50:18 - test.sh:do_something:36 - TRACE - This is TRACE log message: finer-grained informational events than the D.

-24-07-2019 21:16:02 [test.sh:do_something:line:35] TRACE - Execution call stack:
+21-05-2021 00:50:18 - test.sh:do_something:36 - TRACE - Execution call stack:

-   test.sh:48 do_something(..)
+   test.sh:47 do_something(..)
     test.sh:0 main(..)

-24-07-2019 21:16:02 [test.sh:do_something:line:36] DEBUG - This is DEBUG log message: fine-grained informational events that are most useful to debug an application.
+21-05-2021 00:50:18 - test.sh:do_something:37 - DEBUG - This is DEBUG log message: fine-grained informational events that are mo.

-24-07-2019 21:16:02 [test.sh:do_something:line:37] INFO - This is INFO log message: informational messages that highlight the progress of the application at coarse-grained level.
+21-05-2021 00:50:18 - test.sh:do_something:38 - INFO - This is INFO log message: informational messages that highlight the progr.

-24-07-2019 21:16:02 [test.sh:do_something:line:38] WARN - This is WARN log message: designates potentially harmful situations.
+21-05-2021 00:50:18 - test.sh:do_something:39 - WARN - This is WARN log message: designates potentially harmful situations.

-24-07-2019 21:16:02 [test.sh:do_something:line:39] ERROR - This is ERROR log message: error events that might still allow the application to continue running.

-24-07-2019 21:16:02 [test.sh:do_something:line:40] FATAL - This is FATAL log message: very severe error events that will presumably lead the application to abort.

-24-07-2019 21:16:02 [test.sh:do_something:line:42] INFO - FINISHED

-24-07-2019 21:16:02 [test.sh:do_something_else:line:20] INFO - STARTED

-24-07-2019 21:16:02 [test.sh:do_something_else:line:22] TRACE - This is TRACE log message: finer-grained informational events than the DEBUG.

-24-07-2019 21:16:02 [test.sh:do_something_else:line:22] TRACE - Execution call stack:

-   test.sh:44 do_something_else(..)

-   test.sh:48 do_something(..)

-   test.sh:0 main(..)

-24-07-2019 21:16:02 [test.sh:do_something_else:line:23] ERROR - This is ERROR log message: error events that might still allow the application to continue running.
+21-05-2021 00:50:18 - test.sh:do_something:40 - ERROR - This is ERROR log message: error events that might still allow the appli.

-24-07-2019 21:16:02 [test.sh:do_something_else:line:24] FATAL - This is FATAL log message: very severe error events that will presumably lead the application to abort.
+21-05-2021 00:50:18 - test.sh:do_something:41 - FATAL - This is FATAL log message: very severe error events that will presumably.

-24-07-2019 21:16:02 [test.sh:do_something_else:line:26] INFO - FINISHED
+21-05-2021 00:50:18 - test.sh:do_something:42 - |-- FINISHED DO_SOMETHING - Took: 0h:0m:20s --|

+21-05-2021 00:50:58 - test.sh:main:49 - |-- FINISHED MAIN - Took: 0h:1m:0s --|